pupilfirst/wd201-scripts/testing/husky-precommit-hook/README.md

 ## Script

 In this lesson, we will add a `pre-commit` hook to run the tests and linting automatically before each commit.
+Linting is the process of checking for anti patterns in our code.
+We have configured `ESLint` in our development setup to do this for us.

-We will do this with the help of a package called `husky`.
+We will run these tools automatically with the help of a package called `husky`.

 > Action: Open https://www.npmjs.com/package/husky in a browser.